-- Shutdowns or operational disruptions related to COVID-19 - ongoing compliance with regulatory requirements relating to our business
+- Shutdowns or operational disruptions related to COVID-19 - ongoing compliance with regulatory requirements relating to our business - changes in laws, regulations and guidelines relating to our business - · difficulties in obtaining bank accounts and transferring money

-- changes in laws, regulations and guidelines relating to our business - difficulties in obtaining bank accounts and transferring money - risk of prosecution of the cannabis business at the federal level in the U.S. due to the ambiguity of laws in relation to medical cannabis and the cannabis business - · accuracy of current research regarding the medical benefits, viability, safety, efficacy and dosing of cannabis - our history of losses - failure or delay of our operations, including the addition of retail stores, grow operation expansion, and the expansion of processing operations - our ability to utilize or monetize our patented production process - · reliance on management and loss of members of management or other key personnel or an inability to attract new management team members - inability to raise financing to fund on-going operations, capital expenditures or acquisitions - inability to realize growth targets - requirements of additional financing - competition in our industry - inability to acquire and retain new clients - inability to develop new technologies and products and the obsolescence of existing technologies and products - vulnerability to rising energy costs - · vulnerability to increasing costs and obligations related to investment in infrastructure, growth and regulatory compliance - dependence on third party transportation services to deliver our products - unfavorable publicity or consumer perception - product liability claims and product recalls - reliance on key inputs and their related costs - dependence on suppliers and skilled labor - difficulty associated with forecasting demand for products - operating risk and insurance coverage - inability to manage growth - conflicts of interest among our officers and directors - environmental regulations and risks - managing damage to our reputation and third party reputational risks - inability to adequately protect our intellectual property due to cannabis being illegal under U.S. federal law - potential reclassification/re-categorization of cannabis as a controlled substance in the U.S. - changes to safety, health and environmental regulations - exposure to information systems security threats and breaches - management of additional regulatory burdens - volatility in the market price for our Common Stock - potential imposition of additional sales practice requirements by the SEC - no dividends for the foreseeable future - future sales of Common Stock by existing stockholders causing the market price for our Common Stock to fall - the issuance of Common Stock in the future causing dilution
+- risk of prosecution of the cannabis business at the federal level in the U.S. due to the ambiguity of laws in relation to medical cannabis and the cannabis business - accuracy of current research regarding the medical benefits, viability, safety, efficacy and dosing of cannabis - our history of losses - failure or delay of our operations, including the addition of retail stores, acquisition of other businesses, expansion of production operations, and expansion into other markets - our ability to utilize or monetize our patented production process - reliance on management and loss of members of management or other key personnel or an inability to attract new management team members - · inability to raise financing to fund on-going operations, capital expenditures or acquisitions - inability to realize growth targets - requirements of additional financing - competition in our industry - inability to acquire and retain new clients - inability to develop new technologies and products and the obsolescence of existing technologies and products - vulnerability to rising energy costs - vulnerability to increasing costs and obligations related to investment in infrastructure, growth and regulatory compliance - dependence on third party transportation services to deliver our products - unfavorable publicity or consumer perception - product liability claims and product recalls - reliance on key inputs and their related costs - dependence on suppliers and skilled labor - difficulty associated with forecasting demand for products - · operating risk and insurance coverage - inability to manage growth - · conflicts of interest among our officers and directors - environmental regulations and risks - managing damage to our reputation and third party reputational risks - inability to adequately protect our intellectual property due to cannabis being illegal under U.S. federal law - potential reclassification/re-categorization of cannabis as a controlled substance in the U.S. - changes to safety, health and environmental regulations - exposure to information systems security threats and breaches - management of additional regulatory burdens - volatility in the market price for our common stock - potential imposition of additional sales practice requirements by the SEC - no dividends for the foreseeable future - future sales of common stock by existing stockholders causing the market price for our common stock to fall - the issuance of common stock in the future causing dilution